michaeldymock25/michaeldymock25.github.io/talks.md

 [Modelling immune responses to COVID-19 vaccination with a Bayesian three-level hierarchical model](/assets/AusTriM_2023_slides.pdf) presented at the Australian Trials Methodology Conference in 2023

-[Designing Efficient Clinical Trials](/assets/SSA_2023_slides.pdf) presented at the joint meeting of the Statistical Society of Australia (Western Australia Branch) and the International Biometric Society (Australasian Region) in 2023
+[Designing Efficient Clinical Trials](/assets/SSA_2023_slides.pdf) presented at the joint meeting of the Statistical Society of Australia (Western Australia Branch) and the International Biometric Society (Australasian Region) in 2023 (invited talk)

 [Designing clinical trials to enhance decision-making](/assets/TKI_2023_slides.pdf) presented at the Telethon Kids Institute Student Symposium in 2023